-- For local and international undergraduate student: achieve a total of 136 credit for ESE, 135 credit for MPE, 135 credit for CHEE and 127 credit for SE with minimum CGPA of 2.0. - Pass industrial training (equivalent to 6 credit). - Complete the final year project at Year 4. - As part of the efforts to produce competitive and marketable graduates, UTM has introduced a Professional Skills Certificates for all undergraduate students in addition to their normal academic transcript.
+- For local and international undergraduate student: achieve a total of 135 credit for MPE, 135 credit for CPE, 136 credit for ESE and 128 credit for SE with minimum CGPA of 2.00. - Pass industrial training. - Complete the final year project in Year 4. - As part of the efforts to produce competitive and marketable graduates, UTM has introduced Professional Skills Certificates for all undergraduate students in addition to their normal academic transcript.
 UTM School of Professional and Continuing Education (SPACE) is responsible for conducting this programme.
-The aim of this programme is to provide opportunity for students (especially the final year students) who wish to expand their knowledge beyond the credits curriculum and hence become more competitive in the real world after they graduated.
-The programme will help them obtain additional knowledge and skills in adapting themselves with their jobs and technical skills in their chosen career.
+The aim of this programme is to provide opportunities for students (especially the final year students) who wish to expand their knowledge beyond the credits curriculum and hence become more competitive in the real world after they graduate.
+The programme will help them obtain additional knowledge and skills in adapting themselves to their jobs and technical skills in their chosen career.
 The professional skills are offered in the following areas:

-PROFESSIONAL CERTIFICATE COURSES
+PROFESSIONAL SKILLS CERTIFICATE

-Compulsory Elective (Any 2) Design Thinking for Entrepreneur Talent and Competency Management English Communication Skills for Graduating Students (ECS) Data Analytics for Organization Professional Ethics and Integrity Construction Measurement (Mechanical & Electrical) Oshe for Engineering Industry and Laboratory Quality Management for Built Environment and Engineering Professionals Safety and Health Officer Introductory Course Industrial Machinery and Lubrication
+Compulsory Courses Elective Courses (Any 2) 1.
+GLRB 0010 Design Thinking for 1.
+GLRT 0010 Data Analytics for Organization Entrepreneur (DTE) 2.
+GLRT 0020 Professional Ethics and Integrity 2.
+GLRL 0010 English Communication Skills for Graduating Students (ECS) 3.
+GLRT 0030 Construction Measurement (Mechanical & Electrical) 3.
+GLRM 0010 Talent and Competency Management (TCM) 4.
+GLRT 0050 Oshe for Engineering Industry and Laboratory 5.
+GLRT 0060 Quality Management for Built Environment and Engineering Professionals 6.
+GLRT 0070 Safety and Health Officer Introductory Course 7.
+GLRM 0020 Industrial Machinery and Lubrication